Note: For this article, no differentiation has been made between project, programme or portfolio reporting or indeed operational reporting.

 There are many examples generally available of reporting content and layouts, including a wide range provided through software solutions.
 Despite this, surprisingly little literature is available covering the procedural aspects of implementing, delivering and improving reporting.

-Our Portfolio Management and the PMO course explores the three factors that contribute to Reporting maturity and supports delegates in developing an improvement route map for their organisation.
+Our Unlocking Business Agility Through Portfolio Management course explores the three factors that contribute to Reporting maturity and supports delegates in developing an improvement route map for their organisation, and explores the critical success factors for effective portfolio management and identifies strategies and tactics to address organisation blockers.

 Enjoying Our Blog?